 By increasing surface area and flow of air, sometimes by applying heat to the system.

 Sometimes changing the liquid makes the evaporation in a situation faster.
 Some liquids evaporate faster than others because they are more volatile than others.
 The force of attraction between their molecules is less than others; so they require less heat to overcome this force of attraction between the molecules.

 Q 20.
 Based on your past experience, arrange the following in increasing order of evaporation rate.

-Water, spirit (or alcohol based sanitizer), kerosene, coconut oil.
+Water, alcohol based sanitizer, kerosene, cooking oil.

-Coconut Oil < Water < Kerosene < Spirit (or alcohol based sanitizer)
+Cooking oil < Water < Kerosene < alcohol based sanitizer